 F. Approval of water mains and hydrants.
 If water mains and hydrants are to be installed, the written approval of the Department of Public Works and the Fire Department shall be required before site approval is granted.

 G. Site visit.
 It will be the policy of the Board to conduct a site visit.
 The applicant, his/her engineer or surveyor, and any other professionals that have contributed to the plan will be expected to attend unless excused by the Board.
 This visit will be arranged at the convenience of the Board either before or during the public hearing process.
 The purpose of the visit is to acquaint the Board members with details of the site, access to the site, and to envision the proposed development.
 This will enable the members to more accurately assess the proposal.
-If the Board has conducted a site visit relating to this proposal previously, they may waive another visit.
+If the Board has conducted a site visit relating to this proposal previously, it may waive another visit.

 § 420-3.6.
 Public hearing.